About the Department

-- Domestic Violence & Juvenile Investigator (DVI): the Domestic Violence and Juvenile Investigator investigates and follow up on all domestic violence cases in the city.
+- Domestic Violence & Juvenile Investigator (DVI): the DVI investigates and follow up on all domestic violence cases in the city.
 Along with investigating these cases, the DVI works with domestic violence advocates to provide services for victims.
-We are pleased to be able to partner with Family Crisis Services, which provides the department with the use of their advocates.
-The DVI also investigates juvenile crime in our city.
+We are pleased to be able to partner with Through These Doors, which provides the department with the use of their advocates.
+The DVI also investigates juvenile crimes in our city.

 - Maine Drug Enforcement Agency (MDEA): we have 2 officers assigned to MDEA, and they are tasked with investigating drug crimes in the city.
 MDEA works as a regional task force to target drug traffickers across the region and to reduce the supply of drugs in the area.

 - Evidence Technician (ET): the ET responds to crime scenes and processes them for evidence.
 Examples of crime scene processing include photography, DNA, fingerprinting, footwear impression, and evidence collection.
 Westbrook PD is part of the Cumberland County Regional Crime Lab, which gives us access to many different evidence processing machines not normally available to municipal police agencies.
 Our ET is also responsible for the custody of any property seized by the department.

 - FBI Southern Maine Gang Task Force: the department has assigned one officer to the task force to assist in FBI investigations in the region.

 - School Resource Officers (SRO): the department has two SRO’s; one for Westbrook High School, while the other is assigned to Westbrook Middle School and the three elementary schools.
 During the school year the SRO’s work in the schools, and are responsible for handling any calls at the schools, along with building a relationship with the students and the staff.
 During the summer the SRO’s cover summer school and are assigned to proactive juvenile patrol.

-- Court Sergeant: the Court Sergeant is responsible with ensuring that all cases get to court and that any follow-up requested by the District Attorney’s Office is completed.
+- Court Officer: the Court Officer is responsible with ensuring that all cases get to court and that any follow-up requested by the District Attorney’s Office is completed.